blueghostuk/trainnotifier-server/README.md

 Uses Apache ActiveMQ - http://activemq.apache.org/nms/index.html

+You may be able to access a demo site @ http://blueghostuk.homeip.net/NR/

 Copyright (C) 2012 Michael Pritchard

 This program is free software: you can redistribute it and/or modify